jkenley/star-wars-web/README.md

   </a>
 </p>

 <p align="center">Star Wars is a multi-genre mythology and multimedia franchise created by George Lucas in 1976.
-Comprising movies, novels, comics, video games, toys, and numerous television series, the Star Wars franchise employs archetypal motifs common to religions, classical mythology, and political climax, as well as musical motifs of those same aspects.
+Comprising movies, novels, comics, video games, toys, and numerous television series.
   <a href="https://starwars.fandom.com/wiki/Star_Wars">Read more here.</a>
 </p>